-- U.S. News & World Report ranks the Philadelphia metro area as the 8th best place to live in Pennsylvania, the 27th best place to retire in the U.S.
+- U.S. News & World Report ranks the Philadelphia metro area as one of the best places to live in Pennsylvania, the 19th best place to retire in the U.S.

 Where to begin your search?
 Roofstock created a heat map of Philadelphia based on our Neighborhood Rating, a dynamic algorithm that enables you to make informed investment decisions by measuring school district quality, home values, employment rates, income levels, and other vital investment criteria.

 RED: 1 star neighborhood

 Ready to invest in the Philadelphia housing market?
 If you haven't already done so, create your free Roofstock account and set up alerts.
 We'll notify you when we have a Philadelphia, Pennsylvania investment property that matches your search criteria.